SELinuxProject/setools/README.md

 SETools uses the Python setuptools build system to build, and install.
 As such it contains a setup.py script that will install the tools.

-To run SETools, the following packages are required:
+To run SETools command line tools, the following packages are required:
 * Python 2.7 or 3.3+
 * NetworkX 1.8+
-* PyQt5 (only if using graphical tools)
 * setuptools
 * libselinux (Python bindings optional but recommended)
 * libbz2

+To run SETools graphical tools, the following packages are also required:
+* PyQt5
+* qt5-assistant
+* qt-devel (only if rebuilding the help file)

 To build SETools, the following development packages are required, in addition to the development packages from the above list: